lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 ## The journey continues ⛵

-This is the first time I write for non-FP programmers, if you exist and are interested in the next article in the series please let me know by liking or replying to [this article's tweet](https://twitter.com/luwvis/status/1361580444706361346?s=20), and until next time, safe journey!
+This is the first time I write for non-FP programmers, if you exist and are interested in the next article in the series please let me know by retweeting, liking, or replying to [this article's tweet](https://twitter.com/luwvis/status/1361580444706361346?s=20), and until next time, safe journey!